Saturn/patrickmcmichael.org/content/blog/wfh-fitbit-steps/index.md

 This really shows the number of steps on weekdays dramatically increased.
 Why is this?
 I think the main reason is because as I have been temporarily working from home it means I no longer have to commute.
 My previous commute was driving 110+ miles per day so a large part of the day outside of work was spent sitting in a car.
 When I returned home in the evening, I normally felt pretty drained after the long car journey.
 It meant I didn't have the desire to be active rather I was more content with resting.

-Now when I finish work I still have plenty of energy and desire to exercise (go for walk, treadmill etc).
+Now when I finish work, I still have plenty of energy and desire to exercise (go for walk, treadmill etc).

 Interestingly, the number of steps has actually decreased for Saturday.
 I suggest this is because I get slightly more sleep on that day.
-And, unlike in 2019 I have no desire to "make up" for lack of exercise on the preceding week days.
+And, unlike in 2019 I have no desire to "make up" for lack of exercise on the preceding weekdays.

 #### Steps Per Month